NCEAS/metacatui/docs/install/dev-env.md

 **Closed** - These issues have code that is already merged into the `develop` branch and are completely reviewed and resolved.

 I would suggest looking at the issues in this Zenhub board and getting a basic familiarity with the new features we’d like to add to MetacatUI.
 (You might want to filter on the ‘enhancement’ label).
 We’re always looking for enhancements to the metadata editor, the portals, the metadata/dataset view, and the user and repository profiles.

+### Submit a Pull Request

+When you're ready to contribute the changes made on your fork to the main MetacatUI code base, follow the steps outlined in the [Contributing guidelines](https://github.com/NCEAS/metacatui/blob/master/CONTRIBUTING.md) for submitting a pull request to MetacatUI.